 Inside the station, there is a resting area perfect for anyone who would like a coffee break.
-The coffee here is only 100 yen, and they might be serving tea for free!
+The coffee here is only 100 yen, and they might serve tea for free!
 (Don’t quote us on that, though!)

 Himenomochi Ricecake (ひめのもち)

-For photos of the various kinds of rice cake desserts available for purchase, please visit their official website HERE!
+For photos of the various kinds of rice cake desserts available, please visit their official website HERE!

-The rice cakes are made from the factory next door to the Roadside Station.
+The rice cakes are made at the factory next door to the Roadside Station.
 Apart from the rice cakes, they even produce different kinds of noodles that include Himenomochi as part of their ingredients!
-This means that the noodles are just going to be extra chewy (≧▽≦).
+This means that the noodles will just be extra chewy (≧▽≦).

 Light Meals and Cafeteria at Roadside Station Gaisen Zakura Shinjō-Juku